helio-fm/helio-sequencer/Docs/refactoring.md

 ## Arpeggiators

 Arpeggiators submenu is available in the notes selection menu.
-If you have created any arpeggiators, you will also find a button on the right sidebar to apply one of them to selection.
+If you have created any arpeggiators, you will also find a button on the right sidebar to apply one of them to a selection.

 ### How arpeggiators work

-The idea behind arpeggiators was to remember any custom sequence of notes in their in-scale keys, so that the sequence doesn't depend on the scale anymore, and later apply that scale-agnostic sequence to some chords in whatever different harmonic context.
+The idea behind arpeggiators is to remember any custom sequence of notes in their in-scale keys, so that the sequence is no longer dependent on the scale, and later apply that scale-agnostic sequence to some chords in any different harmonic context.

-That said, creating and using arpeggiators is tied to harmonic context, meaning arpeggiators rely on valid key signatures at the timeline.
+Arpeggiators also rely on time signatures to remember bar starts.
+When you apply the arpeggiator, it will try to align to your time context by skipping some of its keys to the nearest bar start if necessary when it hits a bar start on the timeline.

 ### Creating an arpeggiator

+Because the creation and use of arpeggiators is tied to harmonic context, arpeggiators rely on valid key signatures at the timeline.

- * First, make sure you have a key signature, then create any sequence in that key and scale;
+ * First, create any sequence in the current key and scale (enable [scales highlighting](tips-and-tricks.md#ui-flags) to avoid confusion).
+Any out-of-scale keys will be ignored.
- * Select that sequence and hit `Shift + A` hotkey (or select a submenu item) to create a named arpeggiator from it.
+ * To create a named arpeggiator from that sequence, select it and press the `Shift + A` hotkey or select a submenu item.
- * After that, in any other place, apply that arpeggiator to any other selection (presumably, to some chords).
+ * After that, in any other place, apply that arpeggiator to any selection, presumably some chords.

 Arpeggiators is one of the unfinished parts of this app: there's still no convenient way to edit or delete an arpeggiator, other than manually editing your [arpeggiators.json](configs.md#user-configs) in the [documents](index.md#the-projects-directory) directory.
-Hopefully this will be improved in future; as a workaround for editing arpeggiators, I'm maintaining a separate project just for arpeggiator sequences.
+Hopefully this will be improved in future; as a workaround for editing arpeggiators, I'm keeping a separate track just for arpeggiator sequences.

 [refactoring-menu]: images/refactoring-menu.png "Selection refactoring menu"